 We plan to gradually restart expedition cruises in areas where restrictions are lifted – where and when we believe it is safe.
 We will make decisions on each individual voyage, and update all booked guests on any changes.

 Free rebooking of your Hurtigruten voyage

 As of now, we do not know what the international travel restrictions will look like this summer.
 So what should you do next?

 To give you more flexibility and confidence in these uncertain times, we will help you rebook your voyage for free, both if your sailing is cancelled and if you have booked a voyage with us before 30 September 2020.

 How the coronavirus affects our operation and your future voyage

-Thank you for your continued support and trust.
-I look forward to welcoming you on board one of our ships soon - offering you the journey of a lifetime with all the Hurtigruten difference.
+I thank you for your continued support and trust in us.
+We look forward to welcoming you on board one of our ships soon - offering you the journey of a lifetime with all the Hurtigruten difference.